-Let us see what each of these options are in detail.
+Let us see what each of these options is in detail.

 Merge cells Using CONCATENATE.

 As we have seen by now that Excel has a vast array of formulas for various needs.
 The CONCATENATE formula can merge the contents of multiple cells into one cell.
 By using this method, we can successfully merge the “First Name” and the “Last Name” without losing any data in the process.
 However, the result would be available in a new cell.

 Step 1: First, we shall select Cell C2.

 Step 2: Next, we shall be applying the CONCATENATE formula as shown below.

 On applying this formula, we shall now get the correct results: